foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 Data collators specifically for TRL use cases like chat based interactions which apply chat templates and proper attention masking on the tokenized data like in the case of `DataCollatorForCompletionOnlyLM` handle a specific functionality on the data.

-In this design our approach is to pass data collators from hugging face api directly to SFTTrainer.
+In this design our approach is to pass data collators from hugging face API directly to SFTTrainer.

 In the current code path, collators are collected by `get_data_collator` functionality and passed to `SFTTrainer`.
 We can retain the same functionality and keep the design simpler.